 Knowing that finding the treasure will help his family, Jim travels across the universe in this thrilling space voyage.

 Sets the Tone Immediately

-From the opening few moments of the film, you see two ships waged in battle.
-There’s no water to be seen both ships firing cannonballs out in space.
+From the opening moments of the film, you see two ships waged in battle.
+There’s no water to be seen, just the two ships locked in battle in outer space.
 The fight is shown in the form of a hologram being displayed by a book.

-When darker themes are discussed in films where the main audience will consist of children I always tend to enjoy the fact that the story was willing to dive that deep.
-When the writers avoid common clichés like the death of parents it’s truly special and Treasure Planet possesses no such cliché.
+When darker themes are discussed in films where the primary audience will consist of children, I always tend to enjoy the fact that some stories are willing to dive that deep.

 To say the animation is enchanting is taking it lightly.
 Throughout a scene, there may be three or more changes to the way the scene is being captured.
 From using a point of view shot to changing from 3D animation to 2D animation in the matters of seconds is phenomenal.

 The leaps and progression that this movie used to stand out from its competition are insane.
 I’m shocked that even by today’s standards this motion picture wouldn’t be left in the dust animation wise.

 You’re thrown in the world of Treasure Planet without delay.
 There aren’t minutes of exposition things are just the way they are, which keeps the pacing steady.
 You begin to enjoy what you see instead of questioning, was that a ship flying?
 It’s simply a fun film.